How to handle a transaction where a supplier is also a customer

 You owe a supplier £200, but they owe you £180.
 In this scenario, you should go ahead and make a payment of £20.

-Once uploaded, you can then simply match the £180 incoming amount as a customer invoice payment to you, and the £200 outgoing amount as an invoice payment from you.
+Then simply match the £180 incoming amount as a customer invoice payment to you, and the £200 outgoing amount as an invoice to pay.